weaviate/weaviate/docs/en/contribute/graphql_prototype.md

 # GraphQL Prototype

-> SHORT DESCRIPTION OF THIS DOC

-## About

-The GQL prototype is used to design and develop an UX friendly graphql API.
+> The GQL prototype is used to design and develop an UX friendly graphql API.
 It is standalone from Weaviate but the interface is used within Weaviate.

 ## Usage